 Your gift will honour Alex’s memory and provide invaluable financial support for graduate students who share Alex’s passion for, and commitment to, sustainable urban development.
 Please join us in making sure his vision is carried on.
 Thank you.

-Congratulations to Caroline Ponder, PhD Geography, winner of the 2016/17 Research Award, and Madison Ferrara, winner of the 2017/18 Research Award and Michael Simpson, PhD Geography, winner of the 2018/19 Research Award.
+Congratulations to Caroline Ponder, PhD Geography, winner of the 2016/17 Research Award, Madison Ferrara, winner of the 2017/18 Research Award and Michael Simpson, PhD Geography, winner of the 2018/19 Research Award.